- 1 Mechanical Sewing Machines

 Mechanical sewing machine operates on electricity but contains mechanical gears and parts.
 All of the levers, switches, knobs, and dials require manual control from the user.
 For adding accessories and parts must be purchased and installed manually.
 The quality of sewing machine stitches is different also.

 - Price: Most mechanical sewing machines start at a lower price range than computerized ones.

 - Easy to Maintain: Mechanical machines don’t have all of the intricate electronic mother boards and electric parts that computerized machines do.
 Many owners of mechanical machines say it provides for easier maintenance and fewer problems.

 - Work Horse: Depending on the type of mechanical machine you buy, you can get a seriously heavy-duty machine.
 There are many vintage (and modern) mechanical machines that will sew through just about anything you throw at them.

-Cons Of Mechanical Sewing Machine
+Disadvantages Of Mechanical Sewing Machine (Manual)

 - A Limited Number Of Stitches: If you are impressed by the hundreds of stitches that a computerized machine offers, then you’ll notice that most mechanical machines have a fraction of that.

 - Fewer Buttonhole Options: If you like making clothes, then you are limited in choice when it comes to button holes.

 - Can Be More Complicated: What I mean by this is some beginning sewers prefer to have the machine do everything automatically with a touch of a button.
 With a mechanical machine, there may be various settings that you have to tinker with yourself.
 For inexperienced sewers, this may be more than they want to deal with.